 In this course photographic representations that form part of the dominant discourses about pleasure, individualism and group belonging will be critically examined.
 The popular assumption of the essentially truthful or objective nature of photography makes it a particularly powerful medium in shaping our understanding of ourselves and the world.
 Such assumptions and their effects will be questioned through the study of different photographic genres, artistic movements and theories about photography.
 One of the major themes running through the course will be the representation of the body.
 The photo-body is an inescapable feature of contemporary life and is a site of anxiety, desire and the formation of identity.

 Cuba is one is one of the most fascinating countries in the world.
 The Caribbean island has produced acclaimed visual artists such as the world-renowned Wilfredo Lam; great poets, writers and thinkers such as Nicolas Guillen and Nancy Morejon; award winning and globally recognized musicians and film-makers; a prestigious ballet company, and some of the world’s great athletes.
 It is also a place of scientific discovery where important scientific innovations have occurred.
 It is also one of the few remaining communist countries in the world.
 In this tiny Caribbean island, Europe and Africa meet in unique and interesting ways, making Cuba something of a microcosm of the world.
 Students will discover artists, filmmakers, philosophers, economists, historians and poets; visit museums, attend concerts, and sports events; engage with fellow students at the University of Havana; and visit the renowned Casa de las Americas, one the Caribbean’s premiere cultural institution.
 This course will bring the history, politics, culture, art, and music of the Caribbean to life in their imaginations.
+Course fees will apply.

 This course casts a critical eye on what we, individually and collectively, think about the term “education.”
 Is it primarily about schooling?
 Teaching?
 Learning?
 Experiencing?
 Making?
 Doing?
 Is it a passive or active activity?
 Where does (or should) it take place?
 In what ways?
 How do particular historical moments and specific cultural contexts shift its meaning?